 → Blanco, silver, or white Tequilas are fresh out of the still and don’t see any wood so they’re fresh-tasting and really deliver the flavor of the agave.

 → Reposado Tequilas are aged in wood barrels from 2-12 months tend to be mellower versions of blancos, not that directly alcoholic with something else going on in the bottle.

 A lot of people love reposados because they’re slightly mysterious and pick up flavor notes from the wood while not overwhelmingly so.

 Some aficionados will definitely disagree but reposados can be excellent additions to cocktails exactly because of this complexity.

 → Añejo Tequila: A Tequila aged in wood barrels between one and three years.
 These are fairly soft, round, and mouthfuls of flavor savored sip by sip.

-Many drinkers who love blancos aren’t that excited by añejo Tequilas exactly because they prefer leaner flavours and mouth feels.
-Many who love añejos tend not to like the forthright flavour of a Gin, Tequila, or Grappa.
-Generally añejos aren’t good for mixing in a cocktail and benefit from slowly sipping in a snifter or fluted glass that magnify the scents and flavors from years spent living in a barrel.
+Many drinkers who love blancos aren’t that excited by añejo Tequilas exactly because they prefer leaner flavors and mouth feels.
+Many who love añejos tend not to like the forthright flavor of a Gin, Tequila, or Grappa.
+Generally, añejos aren’t good for mixing in a cocktail and benefit from slowly sipping in a snifter or fluted glass that magnifies the scents and flavors from years spent living in a barrel.

 → Extra Añejo Tequila: A new species of Tequila that is aged for longer than three years in wooden barrels.
 You will need to pay close attention to the label to figure out exactly how long and in which type of barrels because each distiller does it differently, this isn’t regulated, and each differentiation is something that is a distinction to be marketed!

-Now make us a promise: no shots next time when Tequila's in order!
-Pick something good, sip it nice and slow and let the Tequila flavour grow on you!
+Now make us a promise: no shots next time when Tequilas in order!
+Pick something good, sip it nice and slow, and let the Tequila flavor grow on you!